Radishoux/joule-interview-main/README.md

 # Drone

-We use drone for our CI/CD.
+We use Drone for our CI/CD.
 We have two pipelines, one running at every new commit on a `pull_request`, and one whenever there is a push on `dev` or `main` branch